Shake It Off: Commercial performance

 "Shake It Off" gained an audience of nine million on US airplay after one day of release to radio and debuted at number 45 on Radio Songs after two days of release.
 After its first week of release, the single debuted at number nine on Adult Pop Songs and number 12 on Pop Songs, setting the record for the highest debut on both charts.
 On the Pop Songs chart, it tied with Mariah Carey's "Dreamlover" (1993) for the highest first-week chart entry.
 Although not officially released to country radio, the single debuted and peaked at number 58 on Country Airplay.

-"Shake It Off" debuted at number one on the US Billboard Hot 100 chart dated September 6, 2014, the 22nd song to do so.
+"Shake It Off" debuted at number one on the US Billboard Hot 100 chart dated September 6, 2014, becoming the 22nd song to do so and Swift's second number-one single.
 After two consecutive weeks at number one, it dropped to number two, where it stayed for eight consecutive weeks.
 "Shake It Off" returned to number one in its tenth charting week, and spent a further week at number one, totaling four non-consecutive weeks atop the Hot 100.
 It also topped Billboard airplay-focused charts including Pop Songs, Adult Pop Songs, and Adult Contemporary.
-"Shake It Off" was one of the best-selling singles of the 2010s decade in the United States, selling 5.4 million digital copies as of January 2020.
+"Shake It Off" was one of the best-selling singles of the 2010s decade in the US, selling 5.4 million digital copies as of January 2020.
 As of December 2024, the single remains Swift's biggest hit on the Hot 100, where it spent nearly six months in the top 10 and 50 weeks in the top 100.
 The song was certified diamond by the Recording Industry Association of America, which denotes 10 million units based on sales and streams.
-With this achievement, Swift is the first female artist to have both a song and an album (Fearless) certified diamond in the United States.
+With this achievement, Swift is the first female artist to have both a song and an album (Fearless) certified diamond in the US.

-"Shake It Off" also topped the charts and received multi-platinum certifications in Australia (nineteen-times platinum), New Zealand (seven-times platinum), and Canada (six-times platinum).
-In the United Kingdom, it peaked at number two on the UK Singles Chart and, by November 2022, became the first song since 2020 to surpass one million in pure sales.
-It was certified five-times platinum by the British Phonographic Industry to become Swift's best-selling single in the United Kingdom as of April 2024.
+"Shake It Off" topped the charts and has received multi-platinum certifications in Australia (19-times platinum), New Zealand (seven-times platinum), and Canada (six-times platinum).
+In the UK, it peaked at number two on the Singles Chart and, by November 2022, became the first song since 2020 to surpass one million in pure sales.
+It was certified six-times platinum by the British Phonographic Industry to become Swift's best-selling single in the UK as of July 2026.
 In Japan, "Shake It Off" peaked at number four on the Japan Hot 100 and was certified triple platinum.
-The single also topped record charts in Hungary and Poland, and it was a top-five hit in other European countries, peaking at number two in Spain; number three in Ireland, Norway and Sweden; number four in Denmark and Israel; and number five in Germany and the Netherlands.
+The single also topped charts in Hungary and Poland, and it was a top-five hit in other European countries, peaking at number two in Spain; number three in Ireland, Norway, and Sweden; number four in Denmark; and number five in Germany and the Netherlands.
 It was certified triple-diamond in Brazil; and double-platinum in Austria, Italy, Norway, and Spain.